whyvez/auth0-angular/docs/storing-information.md

 ### 2. Saving the user information after login.

-After the user has logged in, we want to store his profile and token.
-For that, we'll do the following:
+After the user has logged in, you want to store his profile and token.
+For that, you'll do the following:

 ````js